dslab-epfl/svshi/README.md

 2. Run the app generator, as explained in the [app generator](#app-generator) section, to get the app skeleton.
 It will be created under the `generated/` folder.
 3. [Write your app](#writing-apps).
 4. Run `svshi` to generate the bindings with `svshi generateBindings -f ets.knxproj`, where the argument is the _absolute_ path to the ETS project file.
+    > Note that SVSHI supports a .json file as input instead of the ets.knxproj file but this should be use only when using the simulator!
 5. Map the right physical ids given in `generated/physical_structure.json` to the right device in `generated/apps_bindings.json`.
 This is needed to provide the devices in the Python code with the group addresses to use.
 The first file represents the physical structure from the ETS project file, where each communication object has an id.
 The second one represents the apps structure with the devices and for each of them, the links they need.
 6. Run `svshi` again to [compile](#compilation) and [verify](#verification) the app with `svshi compile -f ets.knxproj`.
+    > Note that SVSHI supports a .json file as input instead of the ets.knxproj file but this should be use only when using the simulator!

 ### Writing apps